 The payout is usually quick

-Another reason to consider over 50 life cover type of life insurance is that when you die, the claims process is usually simple and quick.
+Another reason to consider over 50 life cover is that when you die, the claims process is usually simple and quick.

 There’s a waiting period at the start